ReginaNuzzo/academic-kickstart/content/home/talks.md

 active = true
 date = 2016-04-20T00:00:00

-title = "Upcoming & Recent Talks"
+title = "Upcoming & Recent Talks & Workshops"
-subtitle = "Under construction"
+subtitle = ""

 # Order that this section will appear in.
 weight = 15